learning2hash/learning2hash.github.io/_publications/ali2017content.markdown

 bibkey: ali2017content
 additional_links:
   - {name: "Paper", url: 'https://arxiv.org/abs/1703.08492'}
-tags: ['Cross-Modal', 'Retrieval Models', 'Shallow', 'Supervised', 'Applications']
+tags: ['Hashing for Real-World Applications', 'Applications']
 ---
 One of the challenges in Content-Based Image Retrieval (CBIR) is to reduce the semantic gaps between low-level features and high-level semantic concepts.